DanielGilchrist/tindy/README.md

 # tindy
-A simple ruby client for Tinder (using [this doc](https://gist.github.com/rtt/10403467) as a reference)
+A shitty ruby client for Tinder (using [this doc](https://gist.github.com/rtt/10403467) as a reference)

 ## Getting Started
 ## Installation